#seeyouleyte

 Make sure to grab these when you visit Baybay

-At Ormoc’s Sabin Resort, we got to sample one of the country’s sweetest pineapples.
-Sabin is actually synonymous to sweet pineapples in the Visayas.
+During our visit to Ormoc's Sabin Resort, we had the pleasure of sampling one of the country's sweetest pineapples.
+Sabin has become synonymous with sweet pineapples in the Visayas region.

 Sabin Resort